 Grilled PB & J Sandwich with Cheese

-- 4 tbsp crunchy all natural peanut butter -or your favourite variety
+- 4 tablespoons crunchy all natural peanut butter (or your favourite variety)

-- 4 tbsp jam or jelly -I used 'blueberry'.
-Use your favourite variety
+- 4 tablespoons jam or jelly (I used 'blueberry'.
+Use your favourite variety)

-- 3 ounces shredded marble cheese -about 3/4 cup (or your favourite variety)
+- 3 ounces shredded marble cheddar cheese (about ¾ cup (or your favourite variety)

-- For each sandwich, spread some peanut butter on one side of a slice of bread.
-Spread some jam on the other slice of bread.
+- Spread peanut butter on one side of two slices of bread.
+Spread jam on one side of the other two slices of bread.